-- Online bullying or 'cyberbullying' - Being encouraged to create or share inappropriate or harmful material of themselves or others, including sexting (sexual images or film) - Grooming, luring, exploitation and other kinds of abuse, or unwanted contact - Exposure to inappropriate content, including pornography, racist or hate material or violent behaviour - Glorifying activities such as drug taking or excessive drinking - Encouragement to take part in violent behaviour or harmful trends - Posting personal information that can identify and locate themselves or someone else - Communicating with people they don't know, including potentially dangerous individuals - Communicating directly with staff or other adults in an inappropriate way - Radicalisation and extremism
+- Online bullying or 'cyberbullying' - Being encouraged to create or share inappropriate or harmful material of themselves or others, including sexting (sexual images or film) - Grooming, luring, exploitation and other kinds of abuse, or unwanted contact

+- Exposure to inappropriate content, including pornography, racist or hate material or violent behaviour - Glorifying activities such as drug taking or excessive drinking - Encouragement to take part in violent behaviour or harmful trends - Posting personal information that can identify and locate themselves or someone else - Communicating with people they don't know, including potentially dangerous individuals - Communicating directly with staff or other adults in an inappropriate way - Radicalisation and extremism

 In order to minimise these risks, WHT should adhere to the guidelines in this Code of Conduct.
-If working frequently1 with an adult at risk online, staff should:
+Where possible and certainly if working regularly with adults at risk online, staff should undertake online safety training.

-• Undertake online safety training